 That means that they could work their math on the bus ride home, or for thirty minutes on a long car ride to a competition over the weekend, and Alex would still have time to fit in a book!

 Another part she loved about her groundbreaking new kids math program was the ability to stay in the loop, because as a single working mom with three kids, she often felt outside of it.
-She envied her friends who were able to pick their kids up ride outside of the school and help them with their homework.
+She envied her friends who were able to pick their kids up right outside of the school and help them with their homework.
 For her, it was from work to dinner to dance class to sleep.

 With Elephant Learning, parents are constantly emailed their children’s progress as they continue to advance their EA, which stands for Elephant Age.
 Elephant Age is the ranking unit used by the platform to track a child’s growth.
 It’s determined by the initial placement exam done at the beginning of each child’s program, awarding them a given age and tracking the rise of the age as the child progresses through the game.